JamyJones/Pastebin2/paste.md

-Here's a resume tailored for a dishwasher position, highlighting relevant skills and experiences:
+Here's a professional resume tailored for a dishwasher position.
+You can fill in your personal information and any specific experiences you have.

 ---